 MENTAL HEALTH LITERACY

-As we know, maturing is a challenging process for adolescents, but one that can be naturally and confidently bridged, provided that they are correctly informed and guided towards the support that they need.
+Maturing is a challenging process for adolescents, but one that can be naturally and confidently bridged, provided that they are correctly informed and guided towards the support they need.

-The primary objective of these sessions is increasing the amount of knowledge and the degree of awareness regarding mental health within the youth community in Cluj and beyond.
+The primary objective of these sessions is increasing the knowledge and the degree of awareness regarding mental health of youth in Cluj and beyond.

 - We view adolescence through the perspective of the changes that appear and challenges specific to this period.